Md-Hasib-Askari/notes/Extras/Sales & Marketing/Phase 1 - Foundations/03 - Building a Personal or Brand Value Proposition.md

 ## 1. Core Concepts

 - Value Proposition: The clearest promise of value to a defined audience solving a specific job with credible proof.
-- ICP vs Persona: ICP = account/company fit; Persona = role-level needs and objections.
+- Ideal Customer Profile (ICP) vs Persona: ICP = account/company fit; Persona = role-level needs and objections.
 - Positioning vs Messaging: Positioning defines your place in the market; messaging expresses it across channels.
 - Evidence: Proof points (metrics, logos, demos) make the promise believable.